jcardenas0917/KarmaZone/README.md

 Primary goal of the product: The primary goal of this app is to help dealer owners and customer have a great experience when buying or selling vehicles.
 Although there are still lots of features that can be added, this version is a great start for a very escalable application.

-## Challenges
-Authentication was one of the biggest challenge on this app.
-The app is still groing and will keep adding feautures and fixing bugs as they appear.

 ## APP
 [KarmaZone(https://guarded-fjord-14593.herokuapp.com/)